RTOS vs GPOS: A Complete Guide

 Task Scheduling

 In the category of task scheduling, the GPOS doesn’t focus on priority.
 It handles scheduling in a manner that delivers high throughput.
-While in the case of an RTOS, scheduling is always focused on priority.
+In the case of an RTOS, scheduling is always focused on priority.
 Unlike the GPOS, all high-priority processes execute before any low-priority task.

 Windows